 NETBALL WORLD CUP 2019 FORMAT

-Click HERE for the full format of the Netball World Cup 2019.
+Click HERE to view the full format from the Netball World Cup 2019.

 NETBALL WORLD CUP 2019 REGIONAL QUALIFIERS

-Sixteen teams from across the world will compete in Liverpool for netball’s ultimate prize; the Vitality Netball World Cup.
-Teams have been selected through both International Netball Federation (INF) world rankings and regional qualifying tournaments.
+Sixteen teams from across the world competed in Liverpool for netball’s ultimate prize; the Vitality Netball World Cup.
+Teams were selected through both International Netball Federation (INF) world rankings and regional qualifying tournaments.

 As host nation, England automatically qualified for the tournament, along with the top five ranked teams; Australia, New Zealand, Jamaica, South Africa, and Malawi.
-These six teams will be joined in Liverpool by the countries listed below, all of whom qualified through their respective Regional Qualifier events in 2018.
+These six teams were joined in Liverpool by the countries listed below, all of whom qualified through their respective Regional Qualifier events in 2018.

-The five teams to qualify automatically for the Vitality Netball World Cup 2019 have been confirmed as Australia, New Zealand, Jamaica, South Africa, and Malawi.
-These teams join England who qualified as host nation.
+The five teams to qualify automatically for the Vitality Netball World Cup 2019 were confirmed as Australia, New Zealand, Jamaica, South Africa, and Malawi.
+These teams joined England who qualified as host nation.